 Work undertaken to August 2020 included prospecting, geological mapping, rock, and soil sampling, as well as ground supported Self Potential ("SP") geophysical surveys.
 The SP revealed strong anomalies upslope and to the northwest of the area of the very high-grade vein fragments.
-On January 11, 2021 the Company reported the completion of a drone-borne magnetic survey of the entire property as well as additional geological mapping and soil sampling and a ground electromagnetic survey around the 417 vein.
+On January 11, 2021, the Company reported the completion of a drone-borne magnetic survey of the entire property as well as additional geological mapping and soil sampling and a ground electromagnetic survey around the 417 vein.

-On January 11, 2021, the Company reported the completion of additional prospecting and geological mapping, soil and rock geochemical sampling, a property wide drone-borne magnetic survey, as well as ground self-potential (SP) and electromagnetic (EM) geophysical surveys in the project, in the vicinity of the vein fragment structures.
-From this work, a series of exploration targets have been identified and a drill plan (Plan of Operations) was submitted for permitting to the Tonto National Forest (TNF).
-During 2023, the Company received the drilling permit and looks forward to drilling the project in 2024.
+On January 11, 2021, the Company reported the completion of additional prospecting and geological mapping, soil and rock geochemical sampling, a property wide drone-borne magnetic survey, as well as ground SP and electromagnetic ("EM") geophysical surveys in the project, in the vicinity of the vein fragment structures.
+From this work, a series of exploration targets were identified and a drill plan ("Plan of Operations") was submitted for permitting to the Tonto National Forest ("TNF").
+During 2023, the Company received the drilling permit.